 Wildflowers of the United States

-Home Journal Index Photo Albums News About Privacy
+Home Journal Family Index - All States Photo Albums News About Privacy

-Wild Lettuce - Lactuca canadensis
+Wild Lettuce, Canada Lettuce - Lactuca canadensis

 Family: Asteraceae – Aster family Genus Common Name: Lettuce Native Status: Native

-Lactuca canadensis - Wild Lettuce.
+Lactuca canadensis - Wild Lettuce, Canada Lettuce.
 Tall plant with milky sap and yellow flowers.
 Leaves usually lobed, especially the lower leaves, but that is not always the case.
 Some authorities recognize multiple varieties, primarily based on leaf shape.
 Similar to non-native species Lactuca serrata, but that plant has prickles on the foliage.

 Akin to garden lettuce, the young leaves are edible either in salads or cooked; slightly bitter.